AscendingPassage.com HOME PAGE.

 Even the stones themselves tell of fatigue--the fatigue of being

-that comes of having been too exactly carved, and too nicely placed
+crushed by one another's weight for thousands of years.
+Perhaps they have been too exactly carved, and too nicely placed

 one above the other, so that they seem to be riveted together by the